RAiR Staff

 Katelyn has worked for the foundation since 2013.
 She graduated from Brooks Institute with a BFA in photography and owns her own portrait photography business located in Roswell, NM.
 Katelyn stepped in as Interim Executive Director in the spring of 2020 and the board officially named her in December of that same year.
 Katelyn has become involved and adept in all aspects of operations relating to the Foundation.
 She is working on new fundraising efforts to improve the Foundation’s sustainability, and looks forward to continuing the philanthropic vision of Donald B. Anderson.
 When Katelyn’s not in the office she has her hands full with two small children.

-Larry Bob Phillips, RAIR Program Director
+Justin richel, RAIR Program interim Director

-TONEE HARBERT, INTERIM DIRECTOR
+TONEE HARBERT, DIRECTOR

 Anderson Museum OF CONTEMPORARY ART